 Education requirements: To qualify for this job, you need a degree in nursing, occupational therapy, psychology, psychotherapy, or social work.

 Want to build on your social services diploma or degree, in order to specialize in the field of mental health?

 Consider the Community Mental Health & Addictions Certificate offered at Kompass.
 This online course teaches practical skills and knowledge in several key areas:

 ☑️ Youth addiction and mental health

 ☑️ Concurrent, personality and impulse control disorders

 ☑️ Psychotic and dissociative disorders

 ☑️ Canadian mental health policies and challenges

-Or, click below to explore the program in more detail.
-We’re here to help.
+Click below to explore the program in more detail and chat live with admissions.